Boeing Family of Aircraft

 The newest 737 MAX family offers substantial flexibility, efficiency, and reliability improvements in the single-aisle, twin-engine market.
 Every airplane in this family features the new Boeing Sky Interior, modern sculpted sidewalls and window reveals.
 High-end LED lighting enhances the feel of spaciousness inside the aircraft.

 There are, on average, 1250 Boeing 737s airborne at any given moment.
-One lands or takes over roughly every 3 seconds and Boeing has received close to 10,000 orders for it since its inception, with over 8000 of those being delivered.
+One lands or takes over roughly every 3 seconds and Boeing has received over 10,000 orders for it since its inception, with over 8000 of those being delivered.
 It has a capacity of up to 215 passengers.

 The airlines that primarily use the Boeing 737 include Southwest Airlines, Ryanair, United Airlines, and American Airlines, among over a hundred air carriers worldwide.